laforge49/spark2/README.md

 # spark2

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library intended to breath some life into gems with a uniform, composable API.

 ## Usage

-FIXME
+The top-level folder, spark2, should be opened as an [obsidian](https://obsidian.md) vault for enhanced access to .md files.

 ## License